HKUST-VISLab/vismooc/README.md

 ## Installation

 1. install Docker and Docker-compose
+2. Setting the `bind-address` of MySql to `172.17.0.1`.
-2. Setting the `config.json` file under `config` folder
+3. Setting the configuration under the folder `config`, then save the configuration as `config.json`.
-3. Run `sudo docker-compose up -d` to build the images and run the container
+4. Build the images and run the container `sudo docker-compose up -d`